 TGbb editor: Change the two headings below as follows:

-32. LC PHY specification
+32. Light communications (LC) PHY specification

-32.1 LC PHY Introduction
+32.1 Introduction

 TGbb editor: Please insert a new subclause header in this location as follows.
 Note that this will change the numbering of later level 3 subclauses:

+32.1.1 Introduction to the LC PHY

 Discussion: Align wording of the first paragraph with the corresponding subclauses for HT, VHT, and HE PHY, and specify mandatory and optional features here (based on text in 32.3.1) as is done in subclause x.1.1 for the other PHYs.

 TGbb editor: Change the subclause text as follows:

+Clause 32 (LC PHY specification) specifiesthe PHY entity for a light communications (LC) system.
+The LC PHY comprises three modes of operation: LC Common mode (CM) PHY, LC High Efficiency (HE) PHY and LC optimized (LCO) PHY.

+An LC STA shall support the LC Common mode.

+An LC STA should support one of the following:

+LC HE mode

+LC optimized mode

-This clause defines the light communications (LC) PHY.
-There are three versions of the LC PHY, the LC common-mode (CM) PHY, as well as two options, i.e. the LC High Efficiency (HE) PHY and the LC-optimized (LCO) PHY.
-The LC PHY is based on intensity modulation and direct detection (IM/DD) and modulation covers the frequency range of near DC up to a few hundred MHz, see the respective sections about channelization for details.
+The LC PHY is based on intensity modulation and direct detection (IM/DD) and modulation covers the frequency range of near DC up to a few hundred MHz depending on the mode of operation.
 32.1.1 LC PHY functions

 Discussion: Wording is based on 17.1.3.1 (General) in 17.1.3 (OFDM PHY functions) and 27.1.3.1 (General) in 27.1.3 (HE PHY functions).